omerhakim/Lab_Mod3/README.md

 <img src = "./images/image17.png" style = max width = 90%>

-After choosing the best parameter, algoritms were evaluated against each other, to find the best F1 score.
+After choosing the best parameter, algorithms were evaluated against each other, to find the best F1 score.

 This was the "KNN" result: